Validating User Input in ASP.NET Web Pages

 ASP.NET performs validation on the server even if the validation controls have already performed it on the client, so that you can test for validity within your server-based event handlers.
 In addition, re-testing on the server helps prevent users from being able to bypass validation by disabling or changing the client script check.

 You can invoke validation in your own code by calling a validation control's Validate method.
-For more information, see.
+For more information, see How to: Validate Programmatically for ASP.NET Server Controls.

 Each validation control typically performs one test.
 However, you might want to check for multiple conditions.
 For example, you might want to specify both that a user entry is required and that the user entry is limited to accepting dates within a specific range.